MySQL Multi-Table Operations

 Multiple Table Joins

 In this step, we'll learn how to join more than two tables together.
-This is commonly needed when you need to combine data from several related tables.
+This is commonly needed when you need to combine data from several related tables to gain a more holistic view of your data.

 Let's create a query that combines information from all three tables: